kashif-ghafoor/funWithAI/README.md

-# OpenAI API Quickstart - Node.js example app
+# FUN WITH API

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+App can process plain text prompts and produce outputs that are hard to distinguish from human writing.
+It uses GPT-3 is a powerful AI model created by [openAI](https://beta.openai.com).
+Check out some [examples](https://beta.openai.com/examples/) of what it can do!
+GPT-3.
+I have implemented
  It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-Check out the tutorial or follow the instructions below to get set up.
+ I have used completion endpoint.
+The completions endpoint can be used for a wide variety of tasks.
+You input some text as a prompt, and the model will generate a text completion that attempts to match whatever context or pattern you gave it.
+For example, if you give the API the prompt, "As Descartes said, I think, therefore", it will return the completion " I am" with high probability.

 ## Setup